rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

 <br>

-The following are the steps for preparing data to build a job accessibility index.
+The following section contains the steps for preparing data to build a job accessibility index.
 First, let's review the gravity-based job accessibility index as follows:

 <br>
 <p align="center">